xenophile127/GameBoyColorPicker/README.md

 `GBColorPicker.gb` is a simple program that runs anywhere Game Boy games can run, including from a flash cart on GBC, Game Boy Advance, Super Game Boy, and emulators.
 It allows you to choose four colors at a time from the possible 32,768.
 As you change the colors you can see them in GBC/SNES 15 bit format, ready to use in your project and also in HTML color code format, ready to use in a graphics program.

+Controls are:
-Controls are: Left and right move between the three components (red, green, and blue) of four different colors, and Up and Down change them with the effect immediately visible.
-Select switches between HTML color code display and decimal display of colors.
+* Left and right move between the three components (red, green, and blue) of four different colors
+* Up and Down change them with the effect immediately visible.
+* A sets a component to the maximum, saving the previous value which can be restored with another button press.
+* B sets a component to the minimum, similar to A.
+* Select switches between HTML color code display and decimal display of colors.

 The selected palette is saved to SRAM so your `GBColorPicker.sav` file can be used by programs that read binary GBC palettes.